vincepr/c_compiler/README.md

 - Free all objects not in that Set (Our Hashmap we can 'abuse' as HashSet).

 ### Mark-Sweep Garbage Collection
 Originates from Lisp.
-2 Phases:
-- Marking:
+2 Phases.
+Is a **tracing garbage collector**. (vs reference counting)
+- **Marking:** start at roots and graph traverse all reachable objects.
+Each time we visit an object we mark it. (so we can stop if we hit again)
+- **Sweeping:** now go trough all unmarked ojects and free them.